yeoman/yeoman/cli/docs/docs.md

-# Task - mkdirs
+## Task - mkdirs

+Usage: `yeoman mkdirs`

-The mkdirs task is working in tandem with the clean one, and creates the necessary build dirs.
+The mkdirs task works in conjunction with the `clean` task.
+It creates the necessary build directories.

 ```js
 // the staging directory used during the process